haobuhaoo/tp/docs/UserGuide.md

 * `search-student k/Marcus` followed by `delete i/1` deletes the 1st person in the results of the `search-student` command.

 ### Recording attendance : `attendance`

 Records a student’s attendance for a specific date.

 Format: `attendance n/NAME d/YYYY-MM-DD s/1|0`
+* `NAME` is the name of the student whose attendance is to be recorded.
+It is case-insensitive. e.g. `marcus` is the same as `Marcus`.
+* `DATE` should be in the format `YYYY-MM-DD`. e.g. `2025-09-19` for 19th September 2025.
+* `STATUS` should be either `1` (for Present) or `0` (for Absent).
 * If attendance for the same student and date is already recorded with the same status, the command is rejected as redundant. e.g. “Student marcus is already marked as Present on 2025-09-19.”
-* If attendance exists but the status is different, the new status is recorded (updates the entry)
+* If attendance exists but the status is different, the new status is recorded (updates the entry).

 Examples:
-* attendance n/marcus d/2025-09-19 s/1
+* `attendance n/marcus d/2025-09-19 s/1` Marks student `marcus` as Present on 19th September 2025.
 → Success: Attendance recorded: marcus, 2025-09-19, Present.

-Notes:
+Note:

-Attendance is tracked in-memory alongside the address book.
+* Attendance is tracked in-memory alongside the address book.
-Using clear resets the address book and clears all attendance records
+* Using clear resets the address book and clears all attendance records

 ### Clearing all entries : `clear`